218.327.2307 925 1st Street Grand Rapids MN

 One of the most common beliefs regarding ring bearers dates back to Ancient Egypt.
 During that era it was common for treasured jewels to be carried on ornamental pillows during celebrations, especially wedding ceremonies.
 Although many historians believe that adults carried the rings on the ornamental pillows during Egyptian times, today it is more common for a young boy wearing ring bearers outfits such as boys tuxedos to perform the duties.

 In ancient times, men sometimes captured women to make them their brides.
 A man would take along his strongest and most trusted friend to help him fight resistance from the woman's family.
 This friend was considered to be the best man among his friends.
 In England, the best man accompanied the groom up the aisle to help defend the bride.

 Ever wonder about the meanings behind some of the traditional things we do at weddings?
 Here are some fun facts!

 Britney's "Something Old and Borrowed" was this beautiful, vintage tiara that has been in her family for fifty years.

-A family member guest traveled from England with the piece and Britney didn't get to view it until her wedding day.
+A family member guest traveled from England with the piece and Britney wasn't able to view it until her wedding day.
 It matched her Wedding Parlour gown and accessories beautifully and was a special, amazing addition to her wedding attire on her most important of days!

 The Bridal Veil